 - Olive oil, salt, and pepper

 - Not crazy about turkey?
 Replace the turkey breast with a small whole chicken (approx. 3 pounds).
 We’ve tested it both ways, and found that a turkey breast or a whole chicken work equally as well with the same cooking instructions.
+Or, if you prefer, roast a whole chicken with potatoes, carrots, and onions in a more traditional fashion.

 - Substitute sweet potatoes for the Yukon gold potatoes, or use a couple of each.
 Other potato varieties will work well, too.